-The tracks shall be continuous in the Information Zone.

-The groove tracks shall start at a radius of 22.00 mm max.

-and end at a radius of 58,75 mm min (see also Annex A).
+The tracks shall be continuous in the Information Zone.The groove tracks shall start at a radius ofand end at a radius of58,75 mm min (for 80 mm disk see Annex A).

 14.2 Track path

 The track path shall be a continuous spiral from the inside (beginning of the Lead-in Zone) to the outside (end of the Lead-out Zone) when the disk rotates counter-clockwise as viewed from the optical head.